developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 <p align="center">Figure 1.
 A function (blue) and a piecewise linear approximation to it (red).</p>

-### Limitations
+### Limitations of PLA

-PLA creates its own optimization problem.

-Obviously the best PLA would use an infinite number of linear pieces to fit the curve.
+A function can be approximated perfectly using PLA, if we segment a function with an infinite number of linear pieces to fit the curve.